 For example, if you want to ensure that your plants have the best chance at flowering, you will need to buy a fertilizer with a higher phosphorous ratio to encourage flower production.

-Secondary nutrients have significant benefits for your plants but are required in lesser amounts than macronutrients.
+Secondary nutrients significantly benefit your plants but are required in lesser amounts than macronutrients.
 The secondary nutrients and some of the more critical roles that they play are:

 - Calcium (Ca) – for cell wall formation and improving the absorption of other nutrients.

-- Magnesium (Mg) – is an essential component of chlorophyll that allows plants to manufacture food.
+- Magnesium (Mg) – an essential chlorophyll component that allows plants to manufacture food.
 Magnesium also acts as a phosphorus carrier in plants.

 - Sulfur (S) is important in photosynthesis and is required to synthesize certain amino acids and proteins.